LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

 \subsubsection{Encoding and Decoding Time Comparison}

-Since our LLIC-STF, LLIC-ELIC, LLIC-TCM employs parallel entropy models, our LLIC-STF, LLIC-ELIC, LLIC-TCM encode, decode much faster than Cheng'20~\cite{cheng2020learned}, Xie'21~\cite{xie2021enhanced}, Qian'21~\cite{qian2020learning}, Entroformer~\cite{qian2022entroformer}, and NeuralSyntax~\cite{wang2022neural}.
-Specifically, when compressing a $768\times 768$ image, the encoding time of Cheng'20 and Xie'21 exceed $3$s, the encoding time of Qian'21 and Entroformer exceed $40$s, the decoding time of Cheng'20 and Xie'21 exceed $7$s and the decoding time of Qian'21 and Entroformer exceed $50$s while the encoding and decoding time of our proposed LLIC models are around $0.06\sim 0.1$s and $0.1\sim0.12$s.
-Compared to baseline model STF~\cite{zou2022the}, our proposed LLIC-STF is about as fast as STF~\cite{zou2022the}.
-Compared to baseline model ELIC~\cite{he2022elic}, our proposed LLIC-ELIC is about as fast as ELIC~\cite{he2022elic} on low resolution images.
-Our proposed LLIC-ELIC requies more $20\%$ time and requires $7\%$ to encode a $2048\times 2048$ image.
+Because our LLIC-STF, LLIC-ELIC, and LLIC-TCM employ parallel entropy models, they encode and decode much faster than Cheng'20~\cite{cheng2020learned}, Xie'21~\cite{xie2021enhanced}, Qian'21~\cite{qian2020learning}, Entroformer~\cite{qian2022entroformer} and NeuralSyntax~\cite{wang2022neural}.
+Specifically, when compressing a $768\times 768$ image, the encoding times of Cheng'20 and Xie'21 exceed $3$s, the encoding times of Qian'21 and Entroformer exceed $40$s, the decoding times of Cheng'20 and Xie'21 exceed $7$s, and the decoding times of Qian'21 and Entroformer exceed $50$s; meanwhile, the encoding and decoding times of our proposed LLIC models are approximately $0.06\sim 0.1$s and $0.1\sim0.12$s, respectively.
+Compared to the baseline model STF~\cite{zou2022the}, our proposed LLIC-STF is approximately as fast as STF~\cite{zou2022the}.
+Compared to the baseline model ELIC~\cite{he2022elic}, our proposed LLIC-ELIC is approximately as fast as ELIC~\cite{he2022elic} on low-resolution images.
+Our proposed LLIC-ELIC requires $20\%$ more time and requires $7\%$ to encode a $2048\times 2048$ image.
 The added time to encode and decode the high-resolution images is worthwhile considering the performance improvement brought about by our proposed transform coding.
-Compared with LIC-TCM Large, our LLIC-TCM encodes and decodes much faster than baseline model LIC-TCM Large.
-Overall, our proposed transform coding enhances the model performance while achieving fast encoding and decoding speed.
+Compared with LIC-TCM Large, our LLIC-TCM encodes and decodes much faster than {the} baseline model LIC-TCM Large.
+Overall, our proposed transform coding enhances model performance while achieving fast encoding and decoding speed.